ahmedsayed2000/MasterMicro_task2/README.md

 - I used Maven Dependency for building and javaDoc for documentation.
 - Install java on your machine and add it to the environment variables.
 - open the project and run the code.
--
 ## 💻Built Using
- - java as it is a object oriented programming
+ - java as it is an object oriented programming and provides security by reducing threats caused by an authorized access to memory    loactions and that does not happen in java as it avoids using    explicit pointers.
  - maven dependency
  - javaDoc for documentation
 ## Project structure